 As a matter of Canadian criminal law, the prosecution (or Crown) must prove each and every element of an offence beyond reasonable doubt for a court to render a guilty verdict.
-In PANS, the Supreme Court of Canada held that the following elements must be proven in order to establish the conspiracy offence: the existence of a conspiracy, combination, agreement or arrangement to which the accused was a party; that the conspiracy, combination, agreement or arrangement, if implemented, would likely prevent or lessen competition unduly (although it is not necessary to prove that the accused intended to lessen competition unduly); that the accused had the intention to enter into the agreement and had knowledge of the terms of that agreement; and that the accused was aware or ought reasonably to have been aware that the effect of the agreement would be to prevent or lessen competition unduly.
+In PANS, the Supreme Court of Canada held that the following elements must be proven to establish the offence under section 45(1)(c): the existence of a conspiracy, combination, agreement or arrangement to which the accused was a party; that the conspiracy, combination, agreement or arrangement, if implemented, would likely prevent or lessen competition unduly (although it is not necessary to prove that the accused intended to lessen competition unduly); that the accused had the intention to enter into the agreement and had knowledge of the terms of that agreement; and that the accused was aware or ought reasonably to have been aware that the effect of the agreement would be to prevent or lessen competition unduly.

-The Supreme Court of Canada in PANS characterised section 45 as mandating a "partial rule of reason" inquiry.
-It is "rule of reason" given that there is no per se violation.
-The rule of reason analysis is only "partial", however, in that there is not a full-blown consideration of efficiencies.
-As the Court stated, "considerations such as private gains by the parties or counterbalancing efficiency gains to the public lie ... outside of the inquiry under [section 45].
-Competition is presumed by the Act to be in the public benefit".
+The Supreme Court of Canada in PANS characterised section 45(1)(c) as mandating a 'partial rule of reason' inquiry.
+It operates according to a 'rule of reason' given that there is no per se violation.
+The rule of reason analysis is only 'partial', however, in that there is not a full-blown consideration of efficiencies.
+As the Court stated, 'considerations such as private gains by the parties or counterbalancing efficiency gains to the public lie [...] outside of the inquiry under [section 45].
+Competition is presumed by the Act to be in the public benefit'.